 On the day of the closing, both parties will sign all paperwork required for the closing of your home and the buyer will arrange to have the required proceeds wired to the established escrow account.
 However, it is very common today for the seller to sign the paperwork in advance of the closing date leaving only the buyer to sign the paperwork on the day of the closing.

 Once all paperwork has been signed and the money has made its way to your account from escrow, the title of your home has formally transferred and you no longer own the home.
 Be sure to keep all your closing documents in a safe place so you can access them, if needed.

-Hope you have found this short blog to be of value as you determine whether refinancing is right for you.
-Should you have any questions or are in the market for residential real estate in South Florida and not currently working with a real estate agent, please do not hesitate to contact me at (954) 547-9483 or email at firstname.lastname@example.org.
+Hope you found the above to be of interest.
+If you have any questions or are looking to buy or sell residential real estate in South Florida and not currently working with an agent, please do not hesitate to contact me at (954) 547-9483 or via email at firstname.lastname@example.org.
 Thanks